KXXN

 KXXN (branded as "Big Country 97.5") is a radio station serving Wichita Falls, Texas and Vicinity with a Classic Country format.
 The station previously operated on 96.3 FM and aired a Regional Mexican music format as "La Ley 96.3."
+Prior to that, the station was urban adult contemporary "K 96.3 Jamz", and top 40 "Hot 96.3" after being sold to its current owners.

+Before Falls Media owned it, the station broadcast a new country format as "Cat Country" until early-to-mid 2012, after trying out several formats including hip-hop and Christian AC.

-Prior to that, the station was urban adult contemporary "K 96.3 Jamz."
-KXXN moved to 97.5 FM on February 1, 2018.
-The station is owned by Falls Media, LLC, which also owns "100.9 Jack-FM" KWFB in Wichita Falls.
+KXXN upgraded its signal and moved to 97.5 FM on February 1, 2018.
+The station is owned by Falls Media, LLC, which also owns 100.9 KWFB in the Wichita Falls area.